Skip to Main Content

 Analysis and recommendations

-Social, Technological, Economic, Environmental, Political (STEEP) illustration
+Illustration of STEEP acronym: Social, Technological, Economic, Environmental, Political

 A STEEP analysis examines factors affecting the Social, Technological, Economic, Environmental, and Political landscape around your industry or company.

-Try these sites for more information on conducting STEEP analysis:
+For more information on conducting STEEP analysis:

 The below diagram is adapted from Porter's 2008 article, The five competitive forces that shape strategy.